-"Z" is a young family sign language whose hearing members speak Tzotzil (Mayan).
-Three deaf siblings, together with an intervening hearing sister and a hearing niece formed the original cohort of signing adults.
+Abstract: "Z" is a young sign language developing in a family whose hearing members speak Tzotzil (Mayan).
+Three deaf siblings, together with an intervening hearing sister and a hearing niece, formed the original cohort of signing adults.
 A hearing son of the original signer became the first native signer of a second generation.
-Z provides evidence for a classic grammaticalization chain linking a sign requesting attention (HEY1) to a pragmatic turn-initiating particle (HEY2) which signals a new utterance or change of topic.
-Such an emergent grammatical particle linked to pragmatic exigencies of communication is a primordial example of emergent grammar.
-The chapter presents stages in the son's language socialization and acquisition of HEY1 and HEY2, starting at 11 months, through his subsequent bilingual development in both Z and Tzotzil, jointly deploying other such communicative modalities as gaze and touch.
+Z provides evidence for a classic grammaticalization chain linking a sign requesting attention (HEY1) to a pragmatic turn-initiating particle (HEY2), which signals a new utterance or change of topic.
+Such an emergent grammatical particle linked to the pragmatic exigencies of communication is a primordial example of emergent grammar.
+The chapter presents the stages in the son's language socialization and acquisition of HEY1 and HEY2, starting at 11 months, through his subsequent bilingual development in both Z and Tzotzil, jointly deploying other communicative modalities such as gaze and touch.
 It proposes a series of stages leading, by 4 years of age, to his understanding of the complex sequential structure that using the sign involves.
-Acquiring pragmatic signs like HEY in Z demonstrates how the grammar of a language, including an emergent sign language like Z, is built upon the practices of a language community and the basic expected parameters of local social life.
+Acquiring pragmatic signs such as HEY in Z demonstrates how the grammar of a language, including an emergent sign language, is built upon the practices of a language community and the basic expected parameters of local social life.

-Keywords: homesign, emerging grammar, grammaticalization, turn-taking, acquisition, socialization, Mexico, Tzotzil
+Keywords: homesign; emerging grammar; grammaticalization; turn-taking; acquisition; socialization; Mexico; Tzotzil